huawei-csl/sprout-hdl/README.md

 - remove is_bool flag, probably not necessary, just use length of 1
 - parse wires and regs from graph
 - test peek / watch logic
+- add better hierarchy capablities / all in graph.  m.wire / m.reg not necessary.

 ## License